 Wrongful Termination and Whistleblower Protection

 When you meet with one of our employment lawyers, you will learn that employees have rights regarding whistleblowing protection.
 When a person speaks up against an illegal activity or unsafe condition perpetrated by an employer or another employee, they no longer should fear for their livelihood.
 In New Jersey, there is a statue called CEPA – Conscientious Employee Protection Act.
-In Pennsylvania, there is a whistleblower’s statute as well as a federal whistleblower’s in Qui tam statutes.
 If an employee comes forth with evidence or information that their employer has engaged in unlawful conduct and that employee is later terminated, it may constitute wrongful termination.
 This act is called retaliation and is illegal per state and federal laws.
 There are actions that the employee can take to challenge the unlawful discharge.
 If you believe that your actions should fall under the protection of whistleblower statutes, contact The Vigilante Law Firm to discuss this matter.

 Discrimination laws are in place to protect employees and job applicants from being treated differently in the workplace and hiring process.
 Discrimination applies to people of a protected class, including race, nationality, ancestry, age, sex (including pregnancy), marital status, creed, color, national origin, domestic partnership or civil union status, affectional or sexual orientation, gender identity or expression, mental or physical disability, perceived disability, atypical hereditary cellular or blood trait, genetic information, liability for military service, and AIDS and HIV status.